Design Case study

 Adam Carr Builders (Lead contractor)

-Groves Architects Ltd (Principal Designer)
+Groves Architects Ltd (Principal Designer) Richard Bullows (Architect’s Model)

 This project is composed of two existing buildings; the original 18th century barn, and a 1990’s sandstone/limestone clad concrete block extension, which mimics the original.
 The layout of both buildings has been radically altered to produce a much more cohesive space, and each has been extended on their Southern facades.
 Each extension is angled towards the South-West to take in the sweeping views across the Yorkshire Dales, and to take best advantage of solar gain.
 They also bring increased light into the new open-plan living space.
 In both new & existing structures, hempcrete has been used to wrap the building in a super insulating skin of Yorkshire-grown hemp.

-UK Hempcrete was engaged by the clients to detail the complete technical building envelope with bio-based materials, run moisture risk analysis and provide on-site hempcrete training.
+Studio Bio (UK Hempcrete’s in-house design studio) was engaged by the clients to detail the complete technical building envelope with bio-based materials, run moisture risk analysis and provide on-site hempcrete training.

 UK Hempcrete could not ask for a better clients with this project.
 They are committed to the use of hempcrete & other bio-based materials and see the added value this method of construction brings: brilliant thermal performance, improved indoor air quality, longevity, the natural beauty of the materials, and supporting the British bio-based material industry.